 The GSF has provided financial support to the GSSG to develop a web-based research database specifically for patients with Early Onset Scoliosis.
 In 2009, the GSF was granted a partnership with the Orthopaedic Research and Education Foundation (OREF).
 Two accounts were opened using funds from the GSF: the Growing Spine Endowment Account, which is intended to provide long-term financial support for growing spine related research, and the Growing Spine Designated Giving Account, which provides more immediate support to Growing Spine related research and education endeavors.
 The GSF hopes to increase its exposure to the pediatric spine surgeon culture as well as the public at large to broaden its funding sources.

-During its short life, the GSF has sponsored six annual International Congress on Early Onset Scoliosis (ICEOS) meetings in addition to supporting the GSSG’s research efforts.
-In the future, the GSF plans to expand its role of funding growing spine related research and education to also include outreach, public education and advocacy.
+During its life the GSF has sponsored several annual International Congress on Early Onset Scoliosis (ICEOS) meetings in addition to supporting the GSSG’s research efforts.
+The is working to expand its role of funding growing spine-related research and education to include outreach, public education, and advocacy.